farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - it contains two network elements, an importing node and an exporting node, that represent the importing and exporting ends of the branch.
 - the physical parameter which is monitored by the CNEC is the **angle**.
 - it must contain at least one threshold, defined in degrees.
-A threshold has a mininimum and/or a maximum value.
+A threshold has a minimum and/or a maximum value.

-- it cannot be optimized.
+> 💡  **NOTE**
+> AngleCnecs currently cannot be optimised by the RAO, but they are monitored by an independent [AngleMonitoring](/docs/engine/angle-monitoring) module.

 ##### Create an AngleCnec
 In FARAO, AngleCnecs can be created by the java API, or written in the json CRAC internal format, as shown below: